h2non/htgen/README.md

 - Tiny: 300 LOC, 5KB minified
 - Simple and elegant API supporting method chaining and more
 - Minified or indented code generation
-- Usable from node and browsers
+- Runs over node and the browser
 - No third party dependencies
+- DOM decoupled
 - Well tested

 ## Installation